TommyPKeane/learning-python/custom_package_uv/README.md

     ```bash
     pip install --upgrade pip
     ```
-1. Install the Python dependencies and setup the local Package with `uv`:
+1. Install the Python dependencies and setup the local Package with `uv` by relying on the already active `direnv` and `pyenv` local virtual environment:
     ```bash
-    uv install
+    uv sync --active
     ```

+`uv` recommends to use their built-in `venv` management for Virtual Environments, but with this example we're showing how to rely on `direnv` and `pyenv`, which can be a bit more featureful and stable as `uv` is still in active development.

+This also allows you to compare/contrast this setup and the processes with a similar setup using `poetry` also shown in this repository for `poetry` version `v1.8` and `poetry` version `v2.0`, as there are some nuanced differences between all three of these approaches.

 <a id="references"></a>
 ## References